thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 ## <%= current.version %>

+The following significant changes have been made since wolkenkit `1.2.0`:

+- TBD

+For details on how to update to version `<%= current.version %>` see [updating the CLI](../../../../<%= current.version %>/getting-started/updating-wolkenkit/updating-the-cli/) and [updating an application](../../../../<%= current.version %>/getting-started/updating-wolkenkit/updating-an-application/).

+## 1.2.0

 The following significant changes have been made since wolkenkit `1.1.0`:

 - **Updated** wolkenkit to use Node.js `8.9.1`